-French Verb Être – Passé Composé vs Imparfait
+French Verb Être Passé Composé vs. Imparfait

 The passé composé form of the verb être is mostly used for the passive voice.

 The passive voice is the form of a verb in which the subject undergoes the action of the verb.
 The passé composé is used to indicate an event, a change, or what happened.
 You can say j’ai été when something has changed.
 Use the imperfect tense for conditions or states of being.
+You can download a free PDF of this lesson guide in my private French Grammar Library.

 Passive VoiceHe was hit by a ball.